What You Should Know about Cervical Exams during Pregnancy

 A word of warning: sometimes people are aware of the possible emotional “side effects” of a cervical check during pregnancy, and tell themselves that they will be open to whatever the results are without judgment.
 Because pregnancy hormones are what they are, especially late in pregnancy, it’s often very difficult to stick to that level of non-attachment about a cervical exam.

-Tips for communicating with your provider if you decide YES on a cervical exam during pregnancy:
+Tips if you decide YES on a cervical exam during pregnancy

 • Let your provider know whether you are consenting to a cervical exam AND membrane sweep, or if you only consent to a basic cervical exam.
 (Remember - they are separate procedures and a membrane sweep is a form of induction.)